VitorCBSB/PoE-Recipe/README.md

 - league: the current league's name (as of this commit, Legion).
 - sessId: your session ID.

+After that, and with both the .exe and the .json file in the same directory, just double click the executable as you would any other program.
+It should run just like the .gif above shows.

 ## How do I find my session ID?

 !!
 DO NOT SHARE YOUR SESSION ID WITH ANYONE !!